manishpcp/aws-migration/Appendix G_ 100+ AWS Migration Interview Questions.md

 ### 4. What is AWS Application Migration Service (MGN)?

 **Answer:** AWS MGN is a lift-and-shift service that automates physical, virtual, and cloud server migrations to AWS.
-Key features include:[^3]
+Key features include:

 - Continuous, block-level replication
 - Automated server conversion to boot on AWS